Akash Mishra: 2020–21 ISL season: Debut and breakthrough

 On 16 October 2020, it was announced that Hyderabad FC have signed Akash Mishra, along with Rohit Danu and Biaka Jongte under a three-year contract.
 He made his debut on 23 November 2020 in Hyderabad's opening match of the season against Odisha, which ended 0–1 to Hyderabad.
 Mishra had an impressive spell with the club, and was one of the developmental players to clock most number of minutes during the season.
 After his standout performance in the month of January in 2021, he was awarded with the Emerging Player of the Month award by the Indian Super League jury.
 He gradually developed into one of the most important players in the team, and won his first ever Hero of the Match award in the match against SC East Bengal on 12 February 2021, which ended in a 1–1 draw.
 Akash had a tremendous debut season, as he appeared in every match for Hyderabad in the 2020–21 Indian Super League, and was ranked second for the most number of tackles made by a defender that season with 80 tackles in his name, and was also ranked second in terms of most number of interceptions by a player that season with a figure of 55 interceptions, and 48 clearances, and 37 blocks in his name in his debut ISL campaign.

-On 21 June 2022, Hyderabad FC announced that Akash Mishra has penned a new three-year contract extension till the end of the 2024–25 season.
+On 21 June 2022, Hyderabad announced that Akash Mishra has penned a new three-year contract extension till the end of the 2024–25 season.
 However, during his stay in Japan, the possibility of joining J2 League side Machida Zelvia came out but he was retained by Hyderabad and appeared in pre-season training ahead of the 2022 Durand Cup kickoff.